Chart Pattern Research

 Identifying a Rising Wedge

 To identify this stock chart pattern, investors should look for two upward-sloping trendlines that form an ascending triangle.
 Generally, the pattern should be visible in intraday and daily charts.
-After identifying the two trendlines, investors can look for a confirmation of a trend reversal by watching for a breakout either above the upper resistance line or below the lower support line.
+After identifying the two trendlines, investors can look for confirmation of a trend reversal by watching for a breakout either above the upper resistance line or below the lower support line.

 If the security price breaks out above the resistance line, it could signal that the uptrend is continuing, while a break below the support line could signal a reversal of the trend and that prices are likely to move lower.